microchip-pic-avr-examples/pic16f15244-family-simple-i2c-io-expander/README.md

 * <a href="https://www.microchip.com/developmenttools/ProductDetails/PartNO/EV09Z19A?utm_source=github&utm_medium=text&utm_campaign=pic152xx&utm_content=MCU8_MMTCha_simpleI2C_IOExpander"> Microchip Curiosity Nano, PN: EV09Z19A</a>

-**Important:** The debugger UART TX trace may interfere with the I/O Expander in some cases.
-Cutting this trace (located on the underside of the Nano) will resolve the issue.
-The UART TX line can be externally connected from pin 4 of the Nano to the desired I/O line for future projects.
-Please see the [Nano User Guide](https://www.microchip.com/DevelopmentTools/ProductDetails/EV09Z19A) for more information.

 ### Solution Setup

 1. Change the build configuration to the appropriate configuration ending with the part number on the board.<br>